surifirstpin/biplus_documentation/docs/model01.md

 Depending on the table joins applied the code is retrieved in JSON format.
 To refresh, click on the refresh icon prescribed at model,project and tables.
 4. To undo the changes done for the code established in json format click  **Undo** icon.
 5. To redo the changes done for the code established in json format click  **Redo** icon.
-6. To format the Code
+6. To format the Code according to proper alignment click on **Format Code** Icon.
+7. To hide the mo